-You have engaged a qualified and competent person to test for NOA and it has been confirmed that NOA is present You are carrying out a business or undertaking and your work or activity has potential to disturb NOA
+You have engaged a qualified and competent person to test for NOA and it has been confirmed that NOA is present

-You have checked with the government regulator in your state or territory and confirmed you are in a NOA Zone.
+You have checked the NOA Mapping for NSW and confirmed you are in a NOA Zone.
 You have spoken to council for confirmation and more information.

-YOU DO NEED TO DEVELOP AN AMP You are not carrying out a business but are in a known NOA area and you may be carrying out activities that could disturb NOA
+YOU Do Need to develop An Amp You are not carrying out a business but are in a known NOA area and you may be carrying out activities that could disturb NOA